Farama-Foundation/PettingZoo/docs/classic.md

 #### Observation Space

-The observation shape is a function of the board size _N_ and has a shape (N, N) that represent the state of the board with the top left corner as (0, 0).
+The observation shape is a function of the board size _N_ and has a shape of (N, N, 3).
+The first plane, (:,:,0), represent the stones on the board for the current player while the second plane, (:,:,1), encodes the stones of the opponent.
+The third plane, (:,:,2), is all 1 if the current player is `black_0` or all 0 if the player is `white_0`.
+The state of the board is represented with the top left corner as (0, 0).
 For example, a (9, 9) board is
 ```
    0 1 2 3 4 5 6 7 8
  0 . . . . . . . . .
 0